EXCLUSIVE-Blackstone plots Broadgate stake sale

-LONDON, Sept 15 Blackstone Group (BX.N) is expected to sell its 50 percent equity stake in London's Broadgate development for up to 600 million pounds ($944 million) in 2012, possibly reaping an eight-fold return on investment, two sources said.
+LONDON Blackstone Group is expected to sell its 50 percent equity stake in London's Broadgate development for up to 600 million pounds in 2012, possibly reaping an eight-fold return on investment, two sources said.

 The U.S. private equity company, one of the largest property investors in the world, is in the early stages of garnering interest from selected global pension funds and at least one sovereign wealth fund, one source familiar with the matter said.